Hanuman: Ramayana

-There is quite a lot of variation between what happens between his childhood and the events of the Ramayana, but his story becomes much more solid in the events of the Ramayana.
-After Rama and his brother Lakshmana, searching for Rama's kidnapped wife, Sita, arrive in Kishkindha, the new king, and Rama's newfound ally the monkey king Sugriva, agree to send scouts in all four directions to search for Rama's missing wife.
+After Rama and his brother Lakshmana search for Rama's kidnapped wife, Sita, they arrive in Kishkindha.
+Rama's newfound ally, the monkey king Sugriva, agree to send scouts in all four directions to search for Rama's missing wife.
 To the south, Sugriva sends Hanuman and some others, including the great bear Jambavan.
-This group travels all the way to the southernmost tip of India, where they encounter the ocean with the island of Lanka (modern day Sri Lanka) visible in the horizon.
-The group wishes to investigate the island, but none can swim or jump so far (it was common for such supernatural powers to be common amongst characters in these epics).
-However, Jambavan knows from prior events that Hanuman used to be able to do such a feat with ease, and lifts his curse.
+This group travels all the way to the southernmost tip of India, where they encounter the ocean with the island of Lanka (said to be modern day Sri Lanka) visible in the horizon.
+The group wishes to investigate the island, but none can swim or jump so far (it was common for such supernatural powers to exist amongst figures in these epics).
+However, Jambavan knows from prior events that Hanuman used to be able to do such a feat with ease and lifts his curse.

-The curse lifted, Hanuman now remembers all of his dynamic divine powers.
-He is said to have transformed into the size of mountain, and flew across the narrow channel to Lanka.
+The curse lifted; Hanuman now remembers all of his dynamic divine powers.
+He is said to have transformed into the size of mountain and flew across the narrow channel to Lanka.
 Upon landing, he discovers a city populated by the Lanka king Ravana and his demon followers, so he shrinks down to the size of an ant and sneaks into the city.
 After searching the city, he discovers Sita in a grove, guarded by demon warriors.
 When they all fall asleep, he meets with Sita and discusses how he came to find her.
 She reveals that Ravana kidnapped her and is forcing her to marry him soon.
-He offers to rescue her but Sita refuses, stating that her husband must do it (a belief from the time of ancient India).
+He offers to rescue her but Sita refuses, stating that her husband must do it.

 What happens next differs by account, but a common tale is that after visiting Sita, he starts destroying the grove, prompting his capture.
 Regardless of the tale, he ends up captured in the court of Ravana himself, who laughs when Hanuman tells him that Rama is coming to take back Sita.
 Ravana orders his servants to light Hanuman's tail on fire as torture for threatening his safety.
 However, every time they put on an oil-soaked cloth to burn, he grows his tail longer so that more cloths need to be added.
 This continues until Ravana has had enough and orders the lighting to begin.
 However, when his tail is lit, he shrinks his tail back and breaks free of his bonds with his superhuman strength.
 He jumps out a window and jumps from rooftop to rooftop, burning down building after building, until much of the city is ablaze.
 Seeing this triumph, Hanuman leaves back for India.